Home > Blog >

 • Automated allocation or manual selection: Automated allocation modules assign the most cost-effective carrier based on predefined rules.
 In contrast, manual allocation is used when shipments require custom handling or special carrier conditions.

 • Booking and route optimization: The selected carrier is allocated to the shipment, and the booking process is finalized.
-AI-driven logistics platforms optimize shipping routes to improve efficiency.
+AI-driven logistics platforms optimize shipping routes using delivery route planning software to improve efficiency.

 • Monitoring and adjustments: Real-time tracking allows businesses to gain visibility into shipment status.
 If disruptions occur, alternative carriers can be assigned dynamically.